nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 ### **Top-Level Controller:**

-- The top-level controller is being fed about 5.2 V ***(have picture)*** from the battery and through a buck converter via the barrel jack.
+- The top-level controller is being fed about 5.2 V from the battery and through a buck converter via the barrel jack.

 - The serial communication between the Arduino and Jetson ran a 115200 baud, which is the max speed that can be reliably accomplished with the Arduino Mega2560.